1980 Nepalese governmental system referendum: By district

 The panchayat partyless system option got a majority in 54 out of the 75 districts of Nepal.
-The highest percentage of pro-panchayat votes was recorded in Dolpo (96.4%), the lowest in Bhaktapur (34.4%).
+The highest percentage of pro-panchayat votes was recorded in Dolpa (96.4%), the lowest in Bhaktapur (34.4%).
 The highest scores for the multiparty system option were recorded in Bhaktapur (65.6%), Udaipur (65.1%), Siraha (64%) and Bardiya (62.1%).
 In general, the multiparty system option performed better in areas with higher literacy levels.